wildlifetrusts/nextdoornature/content/stories/en/connecting-with-people-and-nature-at-washington-mind-gardening-group.md

     alt: Washington Mind Gardening Group in their community garden
     credit: Photo copyright Tom Parkin/Durham Wildlife Trust 2023
-    caption: "Ruth (second from right), Tom (far right) and members of the Washington Mind Community Group. "
+    caption: "Ruth (second from right), Tom (far right) and members of the Washington Mind Community Group "
   - src: /images/uploads/chrissy-and-steve-fruit-trees.jpg
     alt: Washington Mind Gardening Group prepare to plant fruit trees
     credit: Photo copyright Tom Parkin/Durham Wildlife Trust 2023
-    caption: "Volunteers Chrissy and Steve get ready to plant fruit trees in the garden. "
+    caption: "Volunteers Chrissy and Steve get ready to plant fruit trees in the garden "
   - src: /images/uploads/washington-mind-8.jpeg
     alt: No mow zone at Washington Mind Community Garden
     credit: Photo copyright Tom Parkin/Durham Wildlife Trust 2023
-    caption: A no mow zone is declared at Washington Mind Community Garden.
+    caption: A no mow zone is declared at Washington Mind Community Garden
   - src: /images/uploads/washington-mind-2.jpg
     alt: "A proud Ruth stands with one of her thriving vegetable beds at Washington Mind Community Garden. "
     credit: Photo copyright Tom Parkin/Durham Wildlife Trust 2023
-    caption: "A proud Ruth stands with one of her thriving vegetable beds. "
+    caption: "A proud Ruth stands with one of her thriving vegetable beds "
 summary: "Washington Mind Gardening Group is helping local people connect with nature, meet new friends and manage their mental health. "
 pullQuote: I've been outdoors and connecting with nature and connecting with